Dr. Fredrick J. Long

 - M.Div., Asbury Theological Seminary specializing in Biblical Studies, 1992

 - M.A., Classical Greco-Roman Literature, University of Kentucky, 1995

 - Ph.D., Religious Studies, Marquette University specializing in Biblical Theology, 1999

-Dr. Long is an active presenter at the annual meetings of the Society of Biblical Literature and has traveled internationally to present papers in Canada, Germany, and Holland.
+Dr. Long is an active presenter at the annual meetings of the Society of Biblical Literature and other conferences.
+He has traveled internationally to deliver papers in Canada, Germany, and Holland.
 In addition to having published journal articles, he has contributed essays to several books and reference works with IVP, Logos, Brill and for several volumes in the new series on The First Urban Christians (SBL, 2016 and forthcoming).
 He is currently the founding co-editor with David R. Bauer for The Journal of Inductive Biblical Study.
-He has translated all the Psalmic literature for the Lexham Greek-English Septuagint Interlinear (Logos Research Systems) and Paul’s Epistle to the Galatians for the new Common English Bible (Abingdon Press), and The Gospels of Mark and John for the GlossaHouse Illustrated Greek-English New Testament series (GlossaHouse).
+He has translated all the Psalmic literature for the Lexham Greek-English Septuagint Interlinear (Logos Research Systems), Paul’s Epistle to the Galatians for the new Common English Bible (Abingdon Press), and The Gospels of Mark and John for the GlossaHouse Illustrated Greek-English New Testament series (GlossaHouse).

 Dr. Long is passionate about properly interpreting God’s Word and allowing it proper place in our lives today in our respective communities for blessing the global community.